Evie Clair: Early life

 Clair is the firstborn daughter and second-born child of Hillary and Amos Abplanalp.
 Clair has one older brother named Porter, and three younger sisters named Kirra, Ruth and Blakely.
 Clair also has a step-brother, three step-sisters, and a half-sister named Lucy from her mother's second marriage, all of whom are younger than her.
 She has been a pianist since she was two years old.
 On September 8, 2017, the day after Clair advanced to the America's Got Talent finals, it was announced that her father had died from colon cancer.
 Amos Abplanalp had continued to work at a local prison while being treated for cancer.

 Clair and her family are members of The Church of Jesus Christ of Latter Day Saints.
 On December 17, 2021, she and Clancy Thomas were married.
-They had a daughter named Billye Clair Thomas, on April 12, 2023.
+They welcomed their first child, a daughter named Billye Clair Thomas, on April 12, 2023.
+They welcome their second child, a son named Val Amos Thomas, on March 18, 2026.